ractive-foundation/ractive-foundation/src/components/ux-col/README.md

 > create columns of content

-`<ux-col>` is an internal helper component created for ractive-foundation.
+`&lt;ux-col&gt;` is an internal helper component created for ractive-foundation.